 These risk factors don’t guarantee that an individual will develop borderline personality disorder.
 Someone with all these risk factors may never develop a the disorder, but awareness of risk factors may help with early intervention.

 Symptoms Of Borderline Personality Disorder

-The following symptoms and behaviors are common in those with BPD:
+According to the American Psychiatric Association’s Diagnostic and Statistical Manual Of Mental Disorders (DSM-5), the following symptoms and behaviors are common in those with BPD:

 A pattern of unstable and intense relationships that can move from love to paranoia, anger, and devaluation without provocation or rational reason

-- Extreme and intense mood swings that can occur without provocation that can last anywhere from a few hours to days
+Extreme and intense mood swings that can occur without provocation that can last anywhere from a few hours to days

-- An inability to trust others or over-trusting others
+An inability to trust others

 Diagnosing Borderline Personality Disorder